-- Pine Mountain Magic – Cozy lakeside cabin near Yosemite North Gateway; sleeps 8 ($$)
+- Pine Mountain Magic – Cozy cabin near Yosemite North Gateway; sleeps 8 ($$-$$$)

-- Camp 4: Tent only; First-come, first-served; Open Mid-April to end of November; $6/night
+- Camp 4: Tent only; Open Mid-April to end of November; $6/night

-- North Pines: Tent & RV; Reservations accepted; Open April to late October; $26/night
+- North Pines: Tent & RV; Open April to late October; $26/night

-- Lower Pines: Tent & RV; Reservations accepted; Open April to late October; $26/night
+- Lower Pines: Tent & RV; Open April to late October; $26/night

-- Hodgdon Meadow: Tent & RV; First-come, first-served and reservations; Open year round; $26/night
+- Hodgdon Meadow: Tent & RV; Open year round; $26/night – Temporarily Closed

-For the even more Yosemite lodging and accommodation options, check out our Where to Stay in Yosemite guide.
+For more Yosemite lodging and accommodation options, check out our Where to Stay in Yosemite guide.